Zeuhz-Droid/Devs-Navbar-Try-out/README.md

 Devs, check it out!

-I built it with pure HTML and CSS and a litte bit of media queries, so it'll look different if viewed on a phone, try using system to view, this will give a better perspective.
-, so let's compare it with Dearie's version with tailwind and Princewill's version with bootstrap.
+I built it with pure HTML and CSS and a litte bit of media queries, so it'll look different if viewed on a phone, try using Desktop/Laptop to view, this will give a better and different perspective, so let's compare it with Dearie's version with tailwind and Princewill's version with bootstrap.

 ## Conclusion